back to top

 Creative Surry Hills

-Just over the road (Oxford Street, head to Surry Hills, once the home of Sydney’s salubrious set, but now filled to the brim with hipsters, creatives and organic cafés.
+Just over the road (Oxford Street, head to Surry Hills, once the home of Sydney’s salubrious set, but now filled with hipsters, creatives and organic cafés.
 Feeling thirsty?
 Corner store comes cocktail haven Rosie Campbell’s offers a range of rum-based beverages to whet every whistle (perhaps try the epic ‘Rosie’s Coco Colada’ with Pampero Dark Rum infused with Pimento, pineapple, Coco Lopez sugarcane, lime and banana foam).
 Crown Street is lined with boutiques, bars and bookstores, and Surry Hills also has its own art house Golden Age Cinema and an annual neighbourhood festival – can this suburb get any cooler?

 Wonderful Woolloomooloo